 But the price for a good bike does not have to be as high as they’ve set it.
-Here you can find bikes that have been manufactured and put on the market without that kind of a mentality.
+Here you can find bikes that have been manufactured and put on the market without that kind of mentality.

 What Is a Hybrid Bike?

-Gears: Hybrids have a wide range of gearing that let the rider both to climb hills and pick up speed on flats and downhill.
+Gears: Hybrids have a wide range of gearing that allows the rider both to climb hills and pick up speed on flats and downhill.
 The hybrid’s gearing set-up is more similar to that of road bikes.
 Even the cheaper hybrid bikes you can find here have decent components.

 What Size Bike Frame Do I Need?